 The United Kingdom’s National Health Service (NHS) provides the following video to demonstrate:

 Another potential complication of a seizure is oral injury.

 - 52.4% of the participants experienced oral injuries during epileptic seizures, which most commonly affected the lips, tongue, or cheeks

 - 17% experienced tooth fractures

 Tongue biting, which may puncture the tongue on one or both sides, is a common injury in seizures.

 However, while first aid advice for seizures used to recommend holding down the tongue to prevent swallowing or injury, doctors now know that this practice is dangerous.

 People should never place an object or their fingers inside a person’s mouth while they are having a seizure.
-According to Epilepsy Ontario, this can cause:
+Doing so can cause: